 It is best to use standard fluoridated toothpaste or any toothpaste recommended by your baby’s dentist to brush your baby’s teeth.
 According to medical experts, there is no valid evidence that proves that coconut oil is good for the teeth.

 Babies can also be prone to cavities and dental caries.
 Knowing how to clean a baby’s teeth properly can help you prevent any serious dental complications in the future.
 It is best that you continue assisting your child as he brushes his teeth at least until he is six or seven years old to ensure that he is doing it the right way.
 This is because if the milk teeth face cavities and decay or the gum is affected by an infection, it could affect the permanent teeth later on.
-Brushing your baby’s teeth right from the beginning can prevent these problems.
+Brushing your baby’s teeth right from the beginning can prevent these problem.

 Also Read: Baby Teeth Order of Appearance